 Salicylates: May enhance the adverse/toxic effect of Thrombolytic Agents.
 An increased risk of bleeding may occur.
 Monitor therapy

 Altered results of coagulation and fibrinolytic activity tests

-As with all drugs which may affect hemostasis, bleeding is the major adverse effect associated with alteplase.
+As with all drugs that may affect hemostasis, bleeding is the major adverse effect associated with alteplase.
 Hemorrhage may occur at virtually any site.
-Risk is dependent on multiple variables, including the dosage administered, concurrent use of multiple agents which alter hemostasis, and patient predisposition.
+Risk is dependent on multiple variables, including the dosage administered, concurrent use of multiple agents that alter hemostasis, and patient predisposition.
 Rapid lysis of coronary artery thrombi by thrombolytic agents may be associated with reperfusion-related atrial and/or ventricular arrhythmia.
-Note: Lowest rate of bleeding complications expected with dose used to restore catheter function.
+Lowest rate of bleeding complications expected with dose used to restore catheter function.

 1% to 10%:

-Additional events associated with use in pulmonary embolism: Pulmonary re-embolization, pulmonary edema, pleural effusion, thromboembolism
+Additional events associated with use in pulmonary embolism: Pleural effusion, pulmonary edema, pulmonary embolism (re-embolization), thromboembolism

-Additional events associated with use in stroke: Cerebral edema, cerebral herniation, seizure, new ischemic stroke
+Additional events associated with use in stroke: Cerebral edema, cerebral herniation, cerebrovascular accident (new ischemic stroke), seizure

 Concerns related to adverse effects:

 • Arrhythmias: Coronary thrombolysis may result in reperfusion arrhythmias (eg, accelerated idioventricular rhythm) (Miller 1986).